Jimmimuriuki/pig-dice/README.md

 ## Known Bugs

-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+There were known bugs or obstacles that were not manageable.
+All obstacles were appropriatel dealt to make the project a success

 ## Technologies Used

+Technologies used in this project include:
+- html
+- Javascript
+- atom
+- bootstrap

-{I used HTML,CSS,javascript and bootstrap in my project.Installed packages on atom such as beutify are also necessary for proper code presentation.The code was written on atom and the project was launched online using git.}
+Installed packages on atom such as beutify are also necessary for proper code presentation.The code was written on atom and the project was launched online using git.}

 ## Deployment
-{The project was deployed through the following systematic steps:
+The project was deployed through the following systematic steps:
 -  Creating a gh-pages branch on the local terminal
 -  Switching from master to the gh-pages branch
 -  Pushing all the code to master from the gh-pages branch
 -  logging in to my git hub account and going to this project repository.
 -  Navigating downwards in the settings bar and copying the link provided.
--  Pasting the copied link on new tab on my web browser.}
+-  Pasting the copied link on new tab on my web browser.

 ## Support and contact details